jihodc/frontend/README.md

 <br/><br/>
 **`to-do-list`**: A simple online to-do-list using HTML, CSS, JQuery.
 Used Web Storage API to save the list into local storage.
 <br/>
-**`coffee-order-form`**: A small coffee order form created using HTML, Bootstrap, PHP.
-To read the PHP, these files were deployed using Heroku.